NatLibFi/NDL-VuFind2-Vagrant/README.md

 If using Oracle, put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.

-For the record data, some options exist:
+For the records data, some options exist:
 * bare minimum (e.g. testing purposes): add a sample data file to the _config/_ directory to import to the local Solr database via RecordManager during install
 * more proper use: import your data manually from file(s) or set up harvesting sources after the provisioning/installing is done
 * without local database: use a remote Solr server (like the NDL development index - unfortunately, for limited users only)